magmodules/magento2-channable/README.md

    ```
    After the installation.
 Go to your Magento® admin portal, to ‘Stores’ > ‘Configuration’ > ‘Magmodules’ > ‘Channable’.

-   Requirements

-   This extension requires the ING API client for PHP.
-   When using composer this will be installed automatically.

 ### Installation using the Magento® Marketplace (not yet available) ###
 Get your authentication keys
 Overview of Magento® authentication